omnisoho/typescript-101/README.md

 * an object-oriented programming language developed and maintained by Microsoft
 * a superset of JavaScript and contains all of its elements
-* built on javascript even though it uses the .ts extenson instead of the .js extension
+* built on javascript even though it uses the .ts extension instead of the .js extension
 * easily compiled to plain javascript via a TypeScript compiler

 <p align="center">